Skip to main content

 InputCommentsDefault

-Web API URLYour organization's Microsoft Dynamics 365 Web API URL.
+Web API URLThe organization's Microsoft Dynamics 365 Web API URL.

-Client IDGenerated when you register an app in Azure portal
+Client IDGenerated when registering an application in the Azure portal.

-Client secret valueGenerated when you register an app in Azure portal
+Client secret valueGenerated when registering an application in the Azure portal.

 Triggers